-On top of their benefits to your operations and bottom line, SaaS applications are also an integral part of how modern companies do business.
+On top of their benefits to your operations and bottom line, SaaS applications are also integral to how modern companies do business.
 Society is leveraging remote work and cloud technology now more than ever.
-Legacy software applications that don’t offer multiple access point cloud data storage (as well as the other agile features SaaS provides) could end up falling by the wayside.
+Legacy software applications that don’t offer cloud data storage (as well as the other agile features SaaS provides) with multiple access points could fall by the wayside.

-As you continue to navigate the online business landscape, keep this article nearby as your in-depth guide to the world of SaaS.
-We’ll cover the basic SaaS concepts like where it started, how we got here, the core components of SaaS applications, advantages and disadvantages, and much more.
-You’ll finish this article with all of your questions answered and a clear vision of how you can leverage SaaS to bring the best out of your business.
+As you continue to navigate the online business landscape, this article is your in-depth guide to the world of SaaS.
+It covers the basic SaaS concepts, like where it started, where it is, the core components of SaaS applications, advantages and disadvantages, and much more.
+You’ll finish this article with all your questions answered and a clear vision of leveraging SaaS to bring the best out of your business.

 Table of Contents

 SaaS has become the primary method of software delivery for modern companies.
-Because of its ease of use for the customer and ease of setup/maintenance for the provider, you can find the SaaS model in just about every digital business platform you see.
+Because of its ease of use for the customer and straightforward setup/maintenance for the provider, you can find the SaaS model in just about every digital business platform you see.

-With explosive growth like this in recent years, it’s easy to think that SaaS has just burst onto the scene.
+With explosive growth like this in recent years, it’s easy to think that SaaS has just emerged.
 However, that couldn’t be further from the truth.
 Let’s look at the journey of SaaS – from its humble beginnings through its evolution into the software juggernaut it is today.

-When you begin crawling the major search engines for “what is Software-as-a-Service,” the consensus is that the term started to pop up on the IT scene in the 1990s.
-If you dig a little deeper, though, you’ll see SaaS had its true beginning 30 to 40 years earlier.
-During that time, Software-as-a-Service didn’t have the buzzworthy acronym it has today.
+The term Software-as-a-Service started to show up on the IT scene in the 1990s.
+However, SaaS had its true beginning 30 to 40 years earlier without the buzzworthy acronym it has today.
 Back then, it was referred to as a time-sharing system.

-Time-sharing was developed during the 1950s and 1960s when using computers was unbelievably expensive.
-This method was a necessity since companies needed to share the use of processor time just to be able to afford it.
+Time-sharing was developed during the 1950s and 1960s when computers were unbelievably expensive.
+This method was necessary since companies needed to share processor time to afford it.
 Over the next 20 to 30 years, however, computer hardware and software would become much more inexpensive.

 From the 1970s to the 1990s, computer processor time became more accessible, but time-sharing remained the primary model.
-Eventually, processor time, computer hardware, and computer software became so accessible that business owners were presented with a new problem.
+Eventually, processor time, computer hardware, and computer software became so accessible that business owners had a new problem.
 They needed to figure out ways to distribute software applications across large, multi-computer networks.
-It’s at this point that we begin to see what Software-as-a-Service is as we know it today.
+At this point, Software-as-a-Service emerged as it is known today.

-In today’s online business marketplace, companies like Salesforce, Asana, and Monday.com are synonymous with SaaS services.
+Companies like Salesforce, Asana, and Monday.com are synonymous with SaaS services in today's online business marketplace.
 While these companies are great examples of what levering SaaS software delivery can do for your business, they’re not solely responsible for shaping what SaaS software is.

-The executives at Concur were unaware of just what a great idea they had on their hands.
+The executives at Concur needed to be made aware of just what a great idea they had on their hands.
 After switching to Software-as-a-Service, the company grew so fast that German software giant, SAP, bought out Concur in 2014 for $8.3 billion.
 The price tag on this acquisition is still the highest SaaS-based business purchase to this day.

-That growth rate doesn’t show any sign of slowing down.
-Smart business owners must bring their heads together with their teams on how to switch to a SaaS delivery framework ASAP.
+That growth rate doesn’t show any signs of slowing down.
+As such, intelligent business owners must consider switching to a SaaS delivery framework.

 So, what components of the software framework define what SaaS is?
 How can you tell if a particular application is a Software-as-a-Service offering?
-We’ll break the core components down in detail so you and your team can better determine what’s necessary to smoothly transition your current offering to a SaaS infrastructure.
+Here are the core components in detail so you and your team can better determine what’s necessary to transition your current offering to a SaaS infrastructure smoothly.